leighklotz/blatano/README.md

 2<sup>24</sup> robot drawings ought to be enough for anybody.

 # Current status
 Next stop: Drawing implementation.

+# Drawing Implementation
-Here are samples copied from Jake.dk's copy of Dave Bollinger's illustrations, via Archive.org WayBack Machine (Yay, Brewster!)
+Here are samples copied from
+Jake.dk's copy of Dave Bollinger's illustrations, via Archive.org WayBack Machine (Yay, Brewster!)
 See references for links to originals.